andikatjacobdennis/Algorithms-and-DataStructures-in-CSharp/README.md

 Avoid trees when dealing with small datasets or when simpler structures (like arrays or lists) would suffice, as they introduce unnecessary complexity.

 ### 13. Graphs

-**Use Cases:**
-- **Network Analysis for Sales Channels:** Model relationships between different sales channels and their performance metrics.
-- **Customer Relationship Mapping:** Visualize connections between customers based on purchasing behavior and referrals.

 ## Algorithms